 Fulco, Lieven and Simon have been playing together for more than a decade, always in the same line-up.
 They know each other’s musical language inside out, and at the same time they can still surprise each other, lighting up with blissful smiles when that happens.
 Listen to ‘De Ontwikkeling van Materie’, the penultimate number (announced as the last but, as is ever the case, there’s always time for one more number).
 Pay attention to how Simon introduces the composition by hand-ruffling the drums before slowly settling into the groove that Fulco uses to mould the melody, which he then unravels into a solo.
 Using that improvisation as a foundation, Lieven creates a melody of his own on the bass, followed by an increase in tempo that is dictated by Simon.
 This gives rise to an intense arc of tension that is slowly drawn taut by developing and stretching the music, and this via the most minimal of means.
 Finally, the suspense dissipates into a beautiful melody and everything falls into place.

 An important element that I haven’t mentioned is the humour that is subtly woven into the music, as is often the case in the Dutch jazz scene.
 Humour adds oxygen to the music, creates space and creates contrasts.
 De Beren Gieren take yet another leap with their most recent album, Dug Out Skyscrapers (watch for instance the music video of 'Weight Of An Image' below).
-In this work, electronica has definitely found a place for itself – not as a dominant character, but an exciting presence nevertheless.
+In this work, that was voted the best 2017 Belgian jazzalbum by both Klara and Knack Focus, electronica has definitely found a place for itself – not as a dominant character, but an exciting presence nevertheless.
 The compositions sound deeper, sometimes darker.
 The minimalist character of the music is elaborated a little more often, which heightens the intensity.
 Repeated listening reveals the album’s true depths, a quality that also comes across in De Beren Gieren’s live performances: every concert engenders a completely different experience (and I’ve seen many).
 De Beren Gieren will surprise you time and time again, always transporting you to as yet undiscovered places.

 Foto: (c) Gregoire Verbeke